nailafatima25/Travel-Destinations/README.md

 bashcd Travel-Destinations
 Step 3: Open in your browser
 bashopen index.html
-Or simply double-click index.html in your file explorer — it opens directly in any browser.
+Or simply double-click index.html in your file explorer, it opens directly in any browser.

 🧭 How to Use

-Browse — Scroll through the destination cards on the main grid Filter — Click any tab (e.g. "Couple", "Budget", "Adventure") to narrow results Search — Type in the search bar to filter by name, country, or vibe View Itinerary — Click the gold "View Itinerary" button on any card to open a 3-day plan Save — Click "Save" to bookmark a destination; it appears in the "Saved Destinations" section below Remove — In the Saved section, click "Remove" to delete a bookmark
+Browse — Scroll through the destination cards on the main grid

+Filter — Click any tab (e.g. "Couple", "Budget", "Adventure") to narrow results

+Search — Type in the search bar to filter by name, country, or vibe

+View Itinerary — Click the gold "View Itinerary" button on any card to open a 3-day plan

+Save — Click "Save" to bookmark a destination; it appears in the "Saved Destinations" section below

+Remove — In the Saved section, click "Remove" to delete a bookmark